cunarist/rinf/documentation/docs/writing-code.md

 You might be used to `println!` macro in Rust.
 However, using that macro isn't a very good idea in our apps made with Flutter and Rust because `println!` outputs cannot be seen on the web and mobile emulators.

-The `debug_print!` macro is better than `println!` in that it only works in debug mode, resulting in a smaller and cleaner release binary.

-When writing Rust code in the `hub` crate, you can simply print your debug message like below.
+When writing Rust code in the `hub` crate, you can simply print your debug message with the `debug_print!` macro provided by this framework like below.
 Once you use this macro, Flutter will take care of the rest.

 ```rust
 crate::debug_print!("My object is {:?}", my_object);
 ```

+`debug_print!` is also better than `println!` because it only works in debug mode, resulting in a smaller and cleaner release binary.